PrathikGopal/spotifyStats/README.md

 ## CHANGELOG

+### 1.5.0
+- Added a FAQ page
+- Several changes under the hood

+### 1.4.1
+- Very minor cleanup

 ### 1.4.0
 - Introducing Playlist generation
-   - Top Tracks can now generated into a Spotify playlist
+   - Top Tracks can now be generated into a Spotify playlist
 - Added changelog popup for first post-update launch

 ### 1.3.2